-Based on the analysis and research conducted for the project, the current demographics of the subregion and market demand, this section provides recommendations that the town could consider following for redevelopment in the four project areas to encourage economic development in Mashpee.
+Based on the analysis and research conducted for the project, current demographics of the subregion, and current and future market demand, this section provides recommendations that the Town could consider to encourage redevelopment in the four project areas.

-Although the scope does not include an analysis of the commercial center (i.e. Mashpee Commons, Deer Crossing and South Cape Village), it is impossible to make recommendations about the future options for the four Project Areas without considering the effect of this area on demand.
-The three major developments in the Pine Tree Rotary Area alone contribute almost 2% of the town's property tax revenue and are likely to remain the most important commercial and mixed use areas of the community into the near future.
-New non-residential space created at the town's commercial center will generate significant competition, particularly for commercial, mixed use and residential development.
-There are plans for additional development in these locations, for example, Mashpee Commons has permits to add an additional 482 residential units and over 400,000 square feet of commercial space.
+Although the scope does not include an analysis of the commercial center (i.e. Mashpee Commons, Deer Crossing and South Cape Village), it is impossible to make recommendations about the future options for the four Project Areas without considering the effect of these locations on demand.
+The three major developments in the Pine Tree Rotary Area alone contribute almost 2% of the Town's property tax revenue and are likely to remain the most important commercial and mixed use areas of the community into the near future.
+New non-residential space created at the Town's commercial center will generate significant competition, particularly for commercial, mixed use and residential development.
+There are plans for additional development in these locations; for example, Mashpee Commons has permits to add 482 residential units and over 400,000 square feet of commercial space.
 Therefore, the continued vitality and redevelopment potential in the remaining non-residential areas of Mashpee studied as part of this project must be viewed in this context.

 Regional projections for market demand suggest that demand for new non-residential uses is weak and that there is also a significant over-supply of non-residential land in the County.
 It is therefore important to prioritize areas where development has the best chance of success.
-Furthermore, with essential infrastructure needed to address nutrient loading on the Cape, and fragile water supply resources to protect, the town should focus development in areas that are suitable for development and in areas where costs associated with providing infrastructure can be limited.
-This will have the greatest social and economic benefit with a net positive fiscal impact to the town through higher property values and lower service costs.
+Furthermore, with essential wastewater infrastructure needed to address nutrient loading on the Cape, and fragile water supply resources to protect, the Town should focus development in areas that are suitable for development and in areas where costs associated with providing infrastructure can be minimized.
+This will have the greatest social and economic benefit with a net positive fiscal impact to the Town through higher property values and lower service costs.
 Not developing vacant land outside these activity centers also has the benefit of protecting sensitive water supply areas, or providing opportunities for green infrastructure for nutrient management.

-With the above in mind, the Commission staff believe that the town should reconsider its vision for these areas and direct the uses allowed in each area more specifically.
+With the above in mind, Commission staff believe that the Town should reconsider its vision for these areas and direct the uses allowed in each area more specifically.
 Limited vacant land in both the John's Pond area and Route 28 East area suggest that significant transformation of these areas is unlikely.
-In these areas, the Commission recommends that the town focus on improving the function of these neighborhood centers, particularly with regard to traffic safety and circulation.
+In these areas, Commission staff recommends that the Town focus on improving the function of these neighborhood centers, particularly with regard to traffic safety and circulation.
 In the two remaining areas, industrial uses seem most appropriately focused on Route 130, leaving the Executive Park to transform into a more mixed use and residentially focused area to support Mashpee's commercial center.
-Following are recommendations that could be pursued by the town to that end.
+Following are recommendations that could be pursued by the Town to that end.